paulbradish/awesome-digital-marketing/README.md

 * [Bitbucket](https://bitbucket.org/product) - Git-based code and CI/CD tool optimized for teams using Jira.
 * [Git](https://git-scm.com/) - A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 * [GitHub](https://github.com/) - A code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere. ___You Are Here. :)___

+### Web Performance
+* [Cloudflare](https://www.cloudflare.com/) - A global network designed to make everything you connect to the Internet secure, private, fast, and reliable. _Great to improve performance and security of your website._

 # :six: Everything Else